The one thing employees really want in a workspace

 The answer is pretty simple, according to a new report from the commercial real estate and investment firm CBRE: they want to be able to see outside.
 That’s it!

-Many offices lack views of the outdoors and, its corollary, natural light.
+Many offices lack views of the outdoors and natural light.
 And since people are biophilic, meaning we inherently seek to connect with nature, we need these views of the world beyond our desks (and our screens) to survive.

 CBRE analyzed a survey conducted by human resources advisory firm Future Workplace and smart-building tech company View Inc. The survey polled 1,600 North American professionals.
 The subjects were asked to answer questions about workplace amenities, and how these elements impact their level of engagement with their job.
 Fifty-three percent of the polled workers said they valued natural light and views of nature most—”well above amenities like fitness centers and game rooms,” the report reads.
 The most important amenities after natural light and views were an on-site cafe or food (44%), followed by a nice kitchen (37%).